How much pyrrolizidine is too much? Or perhaps the better question is how little is too much?

 As foragers the issue of toxicity is a relevant one.
 Yet toxicity is more a continuum than a line in the sand.
 Onions have some pyrrolizidine, comfrey a lot, and not all forms of pyrrolizidine are toxic.
 You can poison yourself with onions, though it is not easy.
 Then there is daily dosage.
 Is comfrey tea once a year bad?
 How about some dog fennel as a spice or Emilia as an occasional side dish?
 Between totally safe and totally toxic sometimes there is a fog bank.

 As one might infer pyrrolizidine is a significant issue with livestock, particularly in northwest United States where pyrrolizidine can also work its way into cows’ milk and chicken eggs.
 Plants with pyrrolizidine can also contaminate human crops, such as grains.
-A book about topic, Naturally Occurring Pyrrolizidine Alkaloids, sells for (at this update*) $420 not including shipping.
+A 25-year-old book on topic, Naturally Occurring Pyrrolizidine Alkaloids, sells for (at this update*) $450 not including shipping.
 For more information and a list of common plants humans might run into with pyrrolizidine click here.

 *When I first wrote this article in November 2011 the books was selling for $375.